cspwcspw/CloudCameraGK7102/README.md

 ![CameraPic](images/Three_layers.jpg "Three layers")

-The top layer has the SDXC reader, an intruiging push-switch (I tried booting while holding the switch, etc.) and a two-pin header.
+The top layer has the SDXC reader, an intriguing push-switch (I tried booting while holding the switch, etc.) and a two-pin header.
 I wonder if the switch might make the camera boot from an image on the SD card?
+I tried to boot with a Raspberry PI SD card, but to no avail.

 ![CameraPic](images/Top_layer.jpg "Top layer")